nair-p/nair-p.github.io/interests.md

 Yann LeCun's words -- "*Our intelligence is what makes us human, and AI is an extension of that quality*" -- serve as my motivation to work in this field.

-As a Computer Science major, I am interested in understanding and applying Machine Learning for applications benefitting society.
-I am especially interested in addressing questions of interpretability of models in socially relevant fields like healthcare, social media, etc.
+As a Computer Science major, I am interested in understanding and applying Machine Learning in applications benefitting society.
+I am especially interested in addressing questions related to the interpretability of models in socially relevant fields like social media, healthcare, etc.